ksldados/Analytics-Engineering-by-Kariston/Bitso Case/Challenge_1/Solution.md

 ![image](https://github.com/ksldados/Projetos-de-Machine-Learning-Engineering-by-Kariston/assets/114116067/7a369379-b35d-4266-b197-e4141692a2ec)

 Once the Bitso API has been created, to capture the data and calculate the order book spread, we must connect to the API using the generated key and secret.
 In this project, we will use Airflow to orchestrate the entire flow.
 Then, we will create a DAG that will automatically, given the necessary parameters, connect to the Bitso API, extract and transform the data and finally, will laod the data **already partitioned by datetime**, in .csv format in a folder that simulates (we can also compare) to an AWS S3 bucket.
-Remembering that the data will be loaded every 10 minutes divided by the load time, thus making it easier for analysts to use the data in the Data Lake and be able to monitor the oscillations of the spreads in a continuous and organized way.
+Remembering that the data will be loaded every 10 minutes divided by the load time, thus making it easier for analysts to use the data in the Data Lake and be able to monitor the oscillations of the spreads in a continuous and organized way helping to improve data processing and load performance.
 So, let's code!

 ## THE PIPELINE